 “You didn’t,” they replied.
 “You startled me.
 Huge difference.”

 Leslie resumed their position from before, staring out at the city beyond the tower.
+As I leaned against the ledge, I looked over at them.
+They seemed down.

 “Just thinking,” they replied softly.
 “I can see why you like it up here – really clears a person’s head.”